I’m excited to be sharing all about English Cottage style with you today, and 12 easy ways to incorporate elements into your own home!

 Number Nine | Wall Paper

-I just love wall paper!
-I has a way of making spaces feel so cozy.
-My favorite types are smaller scale repeating florals.
+I just love wallpaper!
+It has a way of making spaces feel so cozy.
+My favorite types are smaller-scale, repeating florals.

 Number Ten | Stone Wall